ahmadwrites/ahmadwrites/README.md

 ﻿## Ahmad - Aspiring Fullstack Developer and UI/UX Hobbyist
-Hello, I am Ahmad - a software engineering student from Malaysia.
+Hello, I am Ahmad - a software engineer working in a US based fintech company.
-I have worked as a web developer in producing websites for many startups and have experience in working with small teams.
+I have worked as a web developer in producing websites for many startups, as well as a fullstack engineer in bigger teams.
-Currently, I am open to collaborate on projects, work as a contract developer and also on the lookout for an internship.
+Currently, I am open to collaborate on projects or work as a contract/freelance developer.
 - Ahmadhasnol@hotmail.com
 ---
 ## Technologies
-- Languages - **Javascript, Typescript, Python, Java, SQL, C++**
+- Languages - **Javascript, Typescript, Python, Java**
-- Backend - **Django, NodeJS, Expressjs, GraphQL, Redis, Spring**
+- Backend - **Django, NodeJS, Expressjs, GraphQL, Redis, Springboot**
 - Frontend - **ReactJs, NextJS, Tailwind, MUI, Bootstrap**
 - Database - **MySQL, PostgreSQL, MongoDB**
 - Cloud - **AWS S3**